 Is your dream beyond your capacity where you need God’s help for its fulfilment?
 Is it is too difficult for you to handle?
 Your dream should be so big that it takes your breath away and makes you cry out to God for help and guidance.
 That is where God chips in and makes it a reality.

 Joseph dreamed symbolically that his brothers and parents are bowing to him.
-Joseph is the second youngest in the household and in reality it was impossible without God’s intervention.
+He was the second youngest in the household and in reality it was impossible without God’s intervention.
 Joseph trusted God and his dream was fulfilled.

 b.
 You can’t let it go.